Impact Fighting Championships: Results

-Barnett defeated dos Santos via TKO (punches) at 2:35 of the first round.

 Impact FC 2

 Impact FC 2 - The Uprising: Sydney was held on 18 July 2010 at the Sydney Entertainment Centre in Sydney, Australia.

 Background

 Big John McCarthy was the referee for the series.

 Geronimo dos Santos vs. Josh Barnett and Brian Ebersole vs. Carlos Newton from Impact FC 1 - The Uprising: Brisbane were replayed during the broadcast of this card.

 Bob Sapp was pulled from this event due to a dispute with Impact FC.